 Dr. Edward Wright is an associate professor of urology at the Johns Hopkins School of Medicine.
-He serves as the Director of Neurourology and Chief of Urology at Johns Hopkins Bayview Medical Center.
+He serves as the Director of Neurourology and Director of Urology at the Johns Hopkins Bayview Medical Center.
 His clinical and research interests are in male and female urinary incontinence, complex voiding dysfunction and pelvic genitourinary reconstructive surgery.

 His specialty has less to do with surgical removal and more with mending urological body parts and restoring functionality in them.
 His passion for Johns Hopkins lies in the fact that it is the type of place where things can be done, and patients’ questions can be answered and solutions to their problems can be found through all of the resources Johns Hopkins has to offer.